sedos-project/organization/docs/data_requirements/overview.md

-# How to contribute data?
+# Data architecture

 In the SEDOS project data is collected, preprocessed and published by work packages (WPs) 4 to 8.
-Therefore partners working in WPs 4-8 create multiple input data bundles and upload them to the OEP.
-A data bundle consists of tabular data, a data structure file (generated automatically from the metadata), and metadata. <br>
+Therefore partners working in WPs 4-8 create multiple input data bundles and upload them to the OEP. <br> A data bundle consists of:

+* tabular data,
+* a data structure file (generated automatically from the metadata), and
+* metadata.

 A generalized representation of a data bundle is shown in the figure below.

 These input data bundles will be automatically checked for updates and processed to one scenario data bundle by the SEDOS Data Pipeline.
 The scenario bundle will also be published on the OEP.